mrousavy/react-native-multithreading/README.md

 ### Shoot and Forget

-To simply do expensive calculation on another thread without caring about results, use the `spawnThread` function:
+To simply perform an expensive calculation on another thread without caring about the result, use the `spawnThread` function:

 ```ts
 // JS thread